sigmod/sqlpp/document.md

     Field           ::= "."
 Identifier
     Index           ::= "[" ( Expression | "?" ) "]"

 Components of complex types in ADM are accessed via path expressions.
-Path access can be applied to the result of an SQL++ expression that yields an instance of  a complex type, e.g., a record or list instance.
+Path access can be applied to the result of a SQL++ expression that yields an instance of  a complex type, e.g., a record or list instance.
 For records, path access is based on field names.
-For ordered lists, path access is based on (zero-based) array-style indexes.
+For ordered lists, path access is based on (zero-based) array-style indexing.
 SQL++ also supports an "I'm feeling lucky" style index accessor, [?], for selecting an arbitrary element from an ordered list.
-Attempts to access non-existent fields or out-of-bound list elements produce a missing.
+Attempts to access non-existent fields or out-of-bound list elements produce the special value `MISSING`.

 The following examples illustrate field access for a record, index-based element access for an ordered list, and also a composition thereof.

 #### Examples

-    ({'list': [ 'a', 'b', 'c']}).list
+    ({"name": "MyABCs", "list": [ "a", "b", "c"]}).list

-    (['a', 'b', 'c'])[2]
+    (["a", "b", "c"])[2]

-    ({ 'list': [ 'a', 'b', 'c']}).list[2]
+    ({"name": "MyABCs", "list": [ "a", "b", "c"]}).list[2]

 ### <a id="Operator_expressions">Operator expressions

 Operators perform a specific operation on the input values or expressions.
-The syntax of `OperatorExpression` is as follows:
+The syntax of an operator expression is as follows:

     OperatorExpression ::= PathExpression
                            | Operator OperatorExpression